Ircama/osm-carto-tutorials/pages/how-to-contribute.md

   - `layout`: set it to the appropriate type of document (e.g., `page`)
   - `title`: provide an effective title; this will be automatically used as a short description in all references of the site
   - `comments`: only for `pages`, use `true` if you want to enable [Disqus commenting](https://disqus.com) at the end of your document
-  - `permalink`: only for `pages`, define a path to store the document in the site; suggestions: use a short set of characters, use the dash to separate letters; avoid upper case letters.
+  - `permalink`: only for `pages`, recommended in order to define a path to reference the document in the site with a permanent link; suggestions: use a short set of characters, use the dash to separate letters; avoid upper case letters, set it once and avoid subsequent modifications (while the file name might be changed over the time, this link should remain unaltered).

-- Subsequently to the Front Matter section, you can write the document in Markdown; check related [Quick Reference Guide]( http://kramdown.gettalong.org/quickref.html) and [Syntax](http://kramdown.gettalong.org/syntax.html).
+- Subsequently to the *Front Matter* section, you can write the document in *Markdown*; check related [Quick Reference Guide]( http://kramdown.gettalong.org/quickref.html) and [Syntax](http://kramdown.gettalong.org/syntax.html).
 As mentioned for `layout: page`, do not add a title to your document, but use the Front Matter *title* tag instead.

   Example: